Get in touch

 Second Iteration

-Users provided more feedback to further improve the design.
+Security teams provided more feedback to further improve the design:

 Feedback

-The slide-out became the core pattern for surfacing contextual information across our platform.
-Users could review, action, and close a threat from the slide-out without a full investigation.
+The slide-out became the core pattern for surfacing contextual information across the platform.

 Users did not understand why a threat was flagged as abnormal.